 These are just a few of the possible types of injuries you could incur as a result of a car accident.
 Many victims also suffer from lacerations that range from mild to severe, burn injuries, or even internal bleeding.

 If you have been hurt and are in pain because of injuries you obtained in a car accident caused by someone else’s negligence, you may be entitled to compensation.
-Contact the team at Kryder Law Group, LLC today for a free, no-risk evaluation of your case.
+Contact the team of seasoned Harvey car accident attorneys at Kryder Law Group, LLC today for a free, no-risk evaluation of your case.

-Recoverable Damages After Being Injured in a Collision
+Recoverable Damages After Being Injured in a Car Crash

-Every case is different, so there is no way we can estimate the types of damages that you may recover as a result of your car accident.
+Every case is different, so there is no way a lawyer can estimate the types of damages that you may recover as a result of your car accident in Harvey.
 However, there are some common types of damages that victims do recover in cases like yours.
 They include:

 - Medical expenses like ambulance rides, hospital stays, surgical procedures, doctor’s appointments, medication, and rehabilitation